 Step 5: Remove From The Heat

-Remove the pot from the direct heat and add in the cubed cream cheese, stirring until it melts.
-Repeat for the shredded cheese blend, until the sauce is a creamy and smooth cheese sauce mixture.
+Remove the pot from direct heat and add the cubed cream cheese, stirring until it melts.
+Repeat for the shredded cheese blend until the sauce is creamy and smooth.

-Add the cooked macaroni noodles and mix gently, until the pasta is covered in cream cheese sauce mixture.
+Add the cooked macaroni noodles and gently mix until the cream cheese sauce coats the pasta.

 Step 6: Add Breadcrumbs and Smoke